One Of Bude's Most Iconic Buildings...

 To enquire about hiring The Castle for a ceremony, contact Cafe and Wedding Supervisor, Katherine Taylor on 01288 353305.

-To enquire about hiring The Castle for large scale events please get in touch with the Castle and Communities Manager, Mark Berridge 01288 357301.
+To enquire about hiring The Castle for large scale events please get in touch with the Castle and Library Manager, Mark Berridge 01288 357301.